-Three classes that together provide the anonymous authentication AnonymousAuthenticationToken is an implementation of Authentication, and stores the GrantedAuthority s which apply to the anonymous principal.
-There is a corresponding AnonymousAuthenticationProvider, which is chained into the ProviderManager AnonymousAuthenticationToken S are accepted.
-Finally, AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an Anonymous Authentication Token to the Security Context Holder if there is no existing Authentication held there.
+Three feature. classes that together provide the anonymous authentication AnonymousAuthenticationToken is an implementation of Authentication, and stores the GrantedAuthority s which apply to the anonymous principal.
+There is a corresponding AnonymousAuthenticationProvider, which is chained into the ProviderManager accepted.
+Finally, so that AnonymousAuthenticationToken S are there AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an Anonymous Authentication Token to the Security Context Holder if there is no existing Authentication held there.
 The definition of the filter and authentication provider appears as follows:

-The key is shared between the filter and authentication provider, so that tokens created by the former are accepted by the latter 1.
+The key is shared between the filter and authentication provider, so that tokens created by the former are accepted by the latter 72.
 The userAttribute is expressed in the form of usernameInTheAuthenticationToken,grantedAuthority[,grantedAuthority].
 This is the same syntax as used after the equals sign for the userMap property of InMemoryDaoImpl.